tigrux/traeger/README.md

-# Traeger: A portable Actor System for C++ and Python
+# Traeger: A portable Actor System for C++ and other languages
 Traeger is a collection of libraries to write applications following the principles of the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).

 * It simplifies the development of concurrent, distributed and portable applications.